APACTestDrive/CloudNative_AppDev/CICDlab.md

   ![](images/29.png)

-- Click **Close** on the top right hand corner of the Organization page
+- Click **Close** on the top right hand corner of the Organization Administration page